CristopherNSerrano/Mobile-App-2/README.md

-# SplitPay-Mobile-App
+# Mobile App #2

-This is the README file for the "SplitPay" application!! test
+This is the README file for the application!! test